yumingchangsabodota/BCN_translations/README.md

 Once you open the local explorer, it will take you to the start screen.

-Your TurtleCoind daemon is set to your local host at prot 11898.
+Your TurtleCoind daemon is set to your local host at port 11898.

 Simply click *Start Explorer* to start the program.